jamesrharwood/thesis/chapters/appendix/ideas.md

 Link resources:

 * Ensure all resources link to each other.
-For example, checklists should link to example and elaboration documents and vice versa.
+For example, checklists should link to explanation and elaboration documents and vice versa.
 * Related reporting guidelines should link to each other.
 * Reporting guidelines and resources should link to translations
-* Links should be permanent (e.g. DOIs) where possible and old links should be maintained or redirected.
+* Links should be permanent (e.g., DOIs) where possible and old links should be maintained or redirected.
 Broken links should be replaced.

 Make searching easy: